Engel & Völkers

 Tenants rights in Dubai

-As a tenant in Dubai, it is important to be aware of your tenancy rights to not only have a smooth living experience in Dubai but to also know when you can approach legal authorities for issues.
+As a tenant in Dubai, it is essential to be aware of your tenancy rights to have a smooth living experience in Dubai and know when you can approach legal authorities for issues.

 Right to a written tenancy contract